 7. Supporting the International Forum on Elite Sport:

 The HPSTCs will support the organization of a biennial International Forum on Elite Sport as a means of sharing and developing information and understanding of high performance sport.

 Article 7 of the Statutes:

-The International Association of High Performance Sports Training Centers will be composed of those high performance sports centers which have voluntarily joined the Association.
+The International Association of High Performance Sports Training Centres will be composed of those high performance sports centres which have voluntarily joined the Association.

-The requirements to become a member of this Association as a high performance sports centers are:
+The requirements to become a member of this Association as a high performance sports centre are:

 a) To carry out its activity focused on elite sport.

 b) To be officially recognized by their respective national government and/or Olympic Committee and/or a National or International Sports Federation.

 c) To be able to provide technical and scientific support services to high performance athletes and coaches.